lxbarth/docfish/example/README.md

 ## Build

 Build by running docfish's `node index.js` in directory.
 This will create a directory `_site/` with the fully built web site.
+View the site with a web server like [serve]().

 ## Tour